wmgeolab/roadrunner_app/README.md

 Contact Ethan Brewer if the image crops of the Nigerian roads or the saved TensorFlow models are desired, or with any other questions.

-The remainder of README contains information on the road roughness collection app, written by Eric Nubbe.
+The remainder of README contains information written by Eric Nubbe on the road roughness collection app.

 -------------
 INDEX